lhange42/CircuitPython_Projects/README.md

 Make an LED fade in and out using Mu and a Metro Board using Circuit .

 ### Lesson(s) Learned
-I learned how to use, setup Libraries, and howw to make an Led Fade in Mu.
+I learned how to use, setup Libraries, and the code used with LEDs.
+This was an intoduction to CircuitPython so this assignment helped me learn how the commands in Circuit Python.
+Circuitpython is very different from Arduino so it was a big change.

 <img src="media/LED_Fade_Fritzing_bb.png" width="300">